21 Top Relationship Deal Breakers That Are Tough To Tolerate

 21 Common Relationship Deal Breakers

-Below is a list of 20 factors that determine whether or not the relationship will survive the test of time.
+Your decision to break things off with your partner could stem from numerous reasons, be it something severe, like cheating and abuse, or something unaligned with your principles, such as financial mismanagement or unhygienic behavior.
+Below is a list of factors that determine whether or not the relationship will survive the test of time.

 1. Lying

 One of the important pillars of a relationship is trust.
-If you are constantly scrutinizing your partner’s statements, are doubting them more often than not, and are spending sleepless nights replaying what they said, chances are you don’t find your partner to be trustworthy.
+If you constantly scrutinize your partner’s statements, doubt them, and spend sleepless nights replaying what they said, chances are you don’t find your partner trustworthy.
 This lack of trust could stem from them lying to you often, which is not acceptable in a relationship.

 Lilia Kazakova speaks at length about her past relationship with a pathological liar.
 She says, “We started spending less and less quality time together… It started with him coming over only late during the nights, and leaving early in the mornings.
 It made me feel pretty bad – like I was being used for just some easy affection and that’s that.
 Later on, he also started ignoring me.
 He would not respond to my texts or calls for days, even if we had plans.
 I would literally have no clue where he was, if something bad happened to him, etc… However, I did not make a deal out of it.
 Why?
 Because he always had the perfect justification for his behavior.

-Lying and unfaithfulness is one of the most common relationship deal breakers.
-If your partner is constantly giving you a reason to doubt them, you may have to think if it’s worth all the stress.
+Lying and unfaithfulness are some of the most common relationship deal-breakers.
+If your partner constantly gives you a reason to doubt them, you may have to think if it’s worth all the stress.
 But before coming to this conclusion, make sure your doubts are valid and not your imagination.

 2. Abuse